 a 'hog butcher'

 who was plaintiff in a case of shop-lifting.

 In another case,

 record as an injured party when George was victim of

 robbery.
-It is clear from the evidence that the above events
+It is clear that the above events

 happened close to